 A team’s psychological goals describe how teammates intentionally choose to think and behave as they work together to achieve their team’s business goals.

-Psychological goals, such as achieving mutual trust and respect among teammates, may be viewed as a team’s collective school of thought, values, or What you believe is your thought system.
-Pause and reflect on this truth, and above all, be thankful that it is true..
+Psychological goals, such as achieving mutual trust and respect among teammates, may be viewed as a team’s collective school of thought, values, or thought system.

-These consciously chosen goals, captured in team A Work Agreement is a collective promise made by teammates to transform non-productive behavior into collaborative teamwork behavior., clarify the team’s principles or standards of behavior.
+These consciously chosen goals, captured in team Work Agreements, clarify the team’s principles or standards of behavior.